Chaudhar123/project/README.md

 # Project 2
-this project create in local system..
+This project create in local system.. create by Nitin_chaudhary.